Euroscepticism: United Kingdom

-The right-wing UK Independence Party (UKIP) was set up for the specific purpose of advocating for the UK unilaterally seceding the European Union (Brexit) from its foundation in 1993.
+The right-wing UK Independence Party (UKIP) was set up for the specific purpose of advocating for the UK unilaterally leaving the European Union (Brexit) from its foundation in 1993.
 This party initially had very little support from the UK population as a whole.
 It was initially eclipsed by the Referendum Party, which fought the 1997 general election on the single issue of a referendum to leave the EU.
 The party's main success was found in elections to the European Parliament, where they experienced a continuous rise in their support from 1999, when they came fourth and won their first seats.
 In 2004 they came third, becoming the first "small" party to overtake the Liberals in a national vote since Labour in the 1920s.
 In 2009 UKIP came second, and then, in 2014, they topped the poll, pushing the Conservatives into third for the first time in their history.
 UKIP also had some strong support locally in solidly working class areas, with 163 councillors elected to local authorities and gaining overall control in 2015 of Thanet District Council.

 However, UKIP — like most small parties in the UK — found it almost impossible to break into Westminster politics, only ever achieving one elected MP, in 2015.
 Accordingly, after the inconclusive general election result of 2010, resulting in a hung Parliament, the issue of EU membership remained low on the political priority agenda at Westminster — broadly speaking a non-issue.
 This changed with UKIP's victory in the 2014 European Parliament election, in the wake of which two Conservative MPs defected to UKIP.
 The party with the largest number of seats in the 2010 Parliament was the Conservatives, which was firstly deeply divided on the issue, being led by a pro-European leadership on the whole, but with a large number of very vociferous Eurosceptic backbenchers, and secondly concerned at UKIP's possible electoral threat to the party at the following election.
 The Conservative leader David Cameron promised a referendum on EU membership in the party's 2015 general election manifesto.